 Can You Be Referred to as a Doctor If You Earn a DNP?

 Nurses who earn a DNP have met a significant milestone in their careers.
-The DNP is the highest degree a nurse can earn, and the title of "doctor" is a form of acknowledgment of the hard work and perseverance he or she has experienced.
+A doctorate is one of the highest degrees a nurse can earn and entitles them to be referred to as "doctor."
+The title of "doctor" (also earned through a Ph.D.), is an acknowledgment of the tremendous hard work and perseverance he or she experienced through the rigorous education requirements of a DNP or Ph.D. program.

 Several roles allow for the title of "doctor," including those who have earned a Ph.D., lawyers, veterinarians, pharmacists, and DNP-prepared nurses.
 The answer to the question of if a DNP-prepared nurse can be referred to as doctor is yes - however, there are different schools of thought on the matter, and restrictions of when and where the nurse may be referred to as a doctor.

-Those who support using the title of "doctor" for DNP nurses have a few reasons why it should be allowed.
+Those who support using the title of "doctor" for DNP or Ph.D. nurses have a few reasons why it should be allowed.
 First, it's a recognition of the level of expertise and clinical skills of a nurse.
-It represents that the nurse has achieved the highest degree possible in nursing, and should be considered an expert in his or her field.
+It represents that the nurse has achieved the highest degrees possible in nursing and should be considered an expert in his or her field.
 Second, it also can help build trust between the nurse and patient as the patient can be reassured of the nurse's competency.
-This is especially true with nurse practitioners who practice similarly as physicians.
+This is especially true for nurse practitioners who practice similarly to physicians.
 Additionally, if other professionals can refer to themselves as "doctor," why shouldn't someone who earned a Doctor of Nursing Practice?

 There are, however, those who think nurses should not use the term "doctor."
 One of the main reasons is to prevent confusion with patients.
 Many patients do not know what a Doctorate of Nursing is, and what that entails with their practice.
 Most patients, when meeting someone with the title "doctor," assume the person is an MD.
 Therefore, a nurse practitioner entering an exam room and introducing herself or himself as "Doctor" can be translated to "MD" from a patient's standpoint.
 This role confusion can end up creating many problems for an organization or facility - sometimes even with legal ramifications.